-With Leaf, you can import, export, create, and manage Field Boundaries from all major agriculture brands.
+With Leaf, you can sync, export, create, and manage Field Boundaries from all major agriculture brands.

 - A grower (also known as Leaf User) is the data owner entity to which credentials are attached.

-- Files or Operations are the results of operations in a given Field.
+- Machine Files that Leaf merges into Operations are the results of operational tasks performed in a given Field.

 Can I use the fields and boundaries from my app/platform instead of connecting it from a provider?

 - Yes, you can manually create boundaries from geoJSONs with a POST call for a Leaf User.